 Your Infernal Mentor,

 1. In this essay, I use the “diabolical correspondence” device to explore the doctrine of spiritual powers (i.e., demonology and angelology) as such, which is not how C.S.
 Lewis used it in The Screwtape Letters.
-The basic thesis, you may have gathered, is that demons gain nothing from tempting and captivating souls.
+The basic thesis is that demons gain nothing from tempting and captivating souls.
 Their sole motivation is spite, and sharing hell is torture for them as well as for us.
-The concept for this letter was conceived while reading Evagrius Ponticus, an early Christian monk and ascetic, who wrote that, as Christians grow in sanctification, there is a corresponding rise in the strength of the demons who tempt them.
+The concept for this letter was conceived while reading Evagrius Ponticus, a fourth-century Christian monk and ascetic, who wrote that as Christians grow in sanctification, there is a corresponding rise in the strength of the demons who tempt them (Praktikos, §59).
 Conversely, God will not allow inexperienced Christians to be tempted by demons too powerful for them.

 2. “Diabolicism” is my own coinage.